spacetelescope/jwst/docs/jwst/stpipe/devel_pipeline.rst

 that apply to the Pipeline as a whole need to be included.
 The parameters for each Step are automatically loaded in by the framework.

-In the case of the above example, we define two new pipeline configuration parameters for the flat field file and the output filename.
+In the case of the above example, we define two new pipeline parameters for the flat field file and the output filename.

 The parameters for the individual substeps that make up the Pipeline will be implicitly added by the framework.